 In his second term, Hall authored the 5 year extension of the Targeted Jobs program.
 It is responsible for more than 2,300 jobs and $420 million in private investment in Sioux City, locating jobs in Iowa rather than South Dakota or Nebraska.
 The average wage for those jobs is $26.37 per hour.

 During his third term, Hall was chosen to coordinate budget messaging and debate strategy as the lead Democrat on the House Appropriations Committee.
-He has continued the effort in his fourth term, shaping the state's debate over fiscal discipline, economic justice, and an assurance that working families and Iowa taxpayers receive priority in budget-making.
+He has continued the effort in his fourth term, shaping the state's debate over fiscal discipline, economic justice, and a guarantee that working families and taxpayers are prioritized in budget-making.